FAQ (Frequently Asked Questions)

 Can I Get Free Solar Panels?

 Until recently, rent-a-roof schemes were available but as the feed-in tariff has changed these are no longer on offer.
-However there are still solar loans, and with a 10% ROI for 20 years you will still double your money.
+However there are still solar loans, and with a 4.8% ROI for 20 years you will still make a significant profit.